-National governments:
+National governments should:

-- Commit and adhere to international human rights standards; - Ensure co-ordination between agencies and regions for effective and equitable urban planning, disaster preparation and response; - Ensure responsible investment in the built environment; - Require responsible conduct of nationally headquartered companies operating overseas; - Promote human rights in regional and international fora.
+- Commit and adhere to international human rights standards; - ensure co-ordination between agencies and regions for effective and equitable urban planning, disaster preparation and response; - ensure responsible investment in the built environment; - require responsible conduct of nationally headquartered companies operating overseas; - promote human rights in regional and international fora.

-Local governments:
+Municipal governments should:

-- Protect human rights through the adoption and enforcement of laws and policies, as well as measures to ensure accountability and transparency; - Maximise residents' participation in the decisions that affect their lives; - Consider the full spectrum of rights and full geography of the urban area in planning and zoning decisions; - Ensure that investment is channeled in the public interest.
+- Protect human rights through the adoption and enforcement of laws and policies, as well as measures to ensure accountability and transparency; - maximise residents' participation in the decisions that affect their lives; - consider the full spectrum of rights and full geography of the urban area in planning and zoning decisions; - ensure that investment is channeled in the public interest.

-Investors and developers:
+Investors and developers should:

-- Ensure responsible investment that is closely aligned with locally-defined priorities and adds value to the communities where it is deployed; - Shift investment away from an "extractive" approach that is focused narrowly on short-term profit-maximisation and proactively engage companies on human rights risks and impacts.
+- Ensure responsible investment that is closely aligned with locally-defined priorities and adds value to the communities where it is deployed; - shift investment away from an "extractive" approach that is focused narrowly on short-term profit-maximisation and proactively engage companies on human rights risks and impacts.

-Building maintenance and servicing companies
+Building maintenance and servicing companies should:

-- Ensure that all workers' rights are respected - including those employed by subcontractors - in the maintenance, servicing, cleaning and security of buildings; - Respect the rights of those using buildings.
+- Ensure that all workers' rights are respected including those employed by subcontractors - in the maintenance, servicing, cleaning and security of buildings; - respect the rights of those using buildings.